y0014984/65-o-fun-bios/README.md

 ## Run

-The see [65-o-fun](https://github.com/y0014984/65-o-fun) project on how to run the bios or any other user defined program.
+See [65-o-fun](https://github.com/y0014984/65-o-fun) project on how to run the bios or any other user defined program.